Treat (band): Reunion (2006–present)

 In 2005, a compilation album was released called Weapons of Choice, which sold surprisingly well around the world and led to the band reforming with the 1989 line-up plus Nalle Påhlsson on bass.
 The band then signed a deal with Universal and played at the Sweden Rock Festival on 10 June 2006.
 On 19 March 2010, the band released their reunion album Coup de Grace which was a great success for the band and has led to them touring the world for the first time since the 1980s.
 The album received positive reviews from the press.
 In July 2014, Treat played the Väsby Rock festival in Upplands Väsby, Sweden.
 Treat released their album, Ghost of Graceland on 13 April 2016.
 Their eighth album, Tunguska, was released in 2018.
+Their latest album to date, The Endgame, was released in 2022.